 However, you can shift the emphasis from one muscle group to another depending on how you do the exercise.

-A more lat-focused row involves keeping the barbell closer to your legs, rowing towards your belly button, tucking your elbows in, and using a relatively narrow grip.
+A more lat-focused bent-over row involves keeping the barbell closer to your legs, rowing towards your belly button, tucking your elbows in, and using a relatively narrow grip.
 This type of row is often done with an underhand, or reverse grip.

 Single-Arm Dumbbell Row